 People can experience these symptoms at different times in their lives, which is why ovarian cancer might not be diagnosed until it is quite advanced.

-See your doctor if you have any of these symptoms.
-They may be due to other conditions or health issues, but it’s important to check.
+Talk to your doctor if you are worried about any of these symptoms.
+They may not be due to cancer, but it’s important to check.

-If you experience some of the symptoms of ovarian cancer for more than two weeks, talk to your doctor.
+If you experience any symptoms of ovarian cancer for more than 2 weeks, talk to your doctor.

 If your examination and test results suggest you may have ovarian cancer, your doctor will refer you to a gynaecological oncologist (a specialist in gynaecological cancers) straight away.

-• a biopsy – a sample of cells is taken from your fallopian tubes and tested in a laboratory
+• a biopsy – a sample of cells is taken from your fallopian tubes and checked

-• imaging tests (e.g. CT and PET scans).
+• imaging tests, for example, CT and PET scans.

 Treatment for ovarian cancer depends on the extent of the cancer.
 It may include: